8.10 ACCEPTANCE AND TESTING

 Aggregate production and inspection are covered in detail by Materials I.M.'s 204 and 209.
 Acceptance for quality will be based on source monitoring and test results on assurance or project samples.
 Acceptance of mixture gradation is outlined in Construction Manual 2.53 and 3.22.

-8.12 RESPONSIBILITY AND DOCUMENTING HMA MIXTURE PROPORTIONING CHANGES
+8.12 RESPONSIBILITY AND DOCUMENTING ASPHALT MIXTURE PROPORTIONING CHANGES

-Specification 2303 and Materials I.M.’s 510 and 511 give explicit guidelines that shall be followed for controlling HMA mixtures.
+Specification 2303and Materials I.M.’s 510 and 511 give explicit guidelines that shall be followed for controlling asphalt mixtures.
 They establish job mix criteria and corrective procedures to be followed when mixture characteristics are changed from the job mix formula during mix production.

 The project engineer must also insure that required changes are implemented as soon as possible when mixture characteristics fall outside Specification 2303 and Materials I.M.
 510 Appendix A limits.
 On each working day, project engineer shall determine if work for previous working day was within Specification and I.M. guidelines.
 If not, immediately consult with District Materials and the contractor to assure corrective action is taken.